gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   checking is also quite expensive in time and space, since in general it requires the use of double length arithmetic.

-  Note again that the default is *-gnato00*, so overflow checking is not performed in default mode.
-This means that out of the box, with the default settings, GNAT does not do all the checks expected from the language description in the Ada Reference Manual.
+  Note again that the default is *-gnato11* (equivalent to *-gnato1*), so overflow checking is performed in STRICT mode by default.
-  If you want all constraint checks to be performed, as described in this Manual, then you must explicitly use the *-gnato??* switch either on the *gnatmake* or *gcc* command.

 .. index:: -gnatE  (gcc)